ArielMant0/betri/README.md

 ## Compiling

 If you add new files to any of the plugins or add a new plugin, you first need to rerun cmake
-- go to the build folder (miniknight: "OpenFlipper/build", potatopc: "OpenFlipper/build/release")
+- go to the build folder (miniknight: "OpenFlipper/build", potato-pc: "OpenFlipper/build/release")
-- run "cmake-gui ..\.." in cmd (shortcur for cmd: press on path bar and type 'cmd')
+- run "cmake-gui ..\.." in cmd (shortcut for cmd: press on path bar and type 'cmd')
 - press "configure"
 - press "generate"
 - open project or if it was still open there will be a dialog asking to reload where you simply click on "yes all", "okay", sth like that

-If you simply changed a file you can just build the project the file is in again (or even ALL BUILD) if you're unceratin which one to build
+If you simply changed a file you can just build the project the file is in again (or even ALL BUILD) if you're uncertain which one to build

 ## Benchmarking